junioraraujo4-sec/junioraraujo4-sec/README.md

 # Hi, I'm Junior Araújo

-I'm a Brazilian cybersecurity student focused on Penetration Testing and Security Analysis.
+I'm a Brazilian cybersecurity student focused on Security Analysis and Penetration Tester.
 Currently building my skills from the ground up with a clear goal — work remotely for international companies.